CORRIDA

 Terra de Gigantes Ultramarathon

 It's not just another ultramarathon.
-It is a long way between the highest point in mainland Portugal and the Atlantic Ocean, in this case to Nazaré.
-A path of amazement, of encounter, of contact with traditions, but also of faith without the need to be a believer.
-It will be a very unique time.
+It's a long route between the highest point in mainland Portugal and the Atlantic Ocean, in this case to Nazaré.
+A route of wonder, of encounter, of contact with traditions, but also of faith without the need to be a believer.
+It's a very special time.
 Crossing a country, in this case Portugal, from east to west is guaranteed to be a huge journey and an exceptional and unique experience.

-Traditionally, winter is a time of recollection, rest and preparation for a new year.
-Nature at these times of the year is unforgiving, but technological innovation has made it possible to develop materials that offer protection in extreme situations and thus allow other possibilities for travel and evasion.
-It was this confidence that allowed us to move forward with this challenge of Terra de Gigantes.
-Welcome, where you can be giant.
+Traditionally, winter is a time of recollection, rest and prepare for a new year.
+Nature at this time of year is inclement, but technological innovation has led to the development of materials that offer protection in extreme situations, thus allowing other possibilities for travel and escape.
+It was this confidence that made us embark on this Terra de Gigantes challenge.

 303,8 km